Im4r0ve/Anthill_simulation/README.md

 ## Using your own map:
 If you want to use your own map or modify the default one you need to put it into resources folder.
-Then you need to update this line in the function loadImage() in App.java
+Then you need to update this line in the function loadImage() in App.java.
+You need to use colors that are in Material.java or you can change them there.
 ```
 defaultImage = new Image("file:resources/yourMapName.png");
 ```